Skip to Main Content

 Steps of ORLO list creation

 Lists can either be public or private.
 Public lists are visible to anyone (N.B. only those with an Oxford SSO can then access the electronic resources from the Oxford Collections via the View Online buttons) whilst Private lists can only be accessed by those with an Oxford SSO.
 It is not possible to restrict an ORLO list to a specific student cohort.
-If a list is private, the red icon in the screenshot below will be visible under the list title.

-When you create a list in ORLO, it is automatically set to the 'Institutional default', which is private.
-It is recommended that lists be set to private as this allows more accurate usage statistics to be captured, however, you might prefer to create a public list.
-To change the privacy setting, click the edit button and then select edit list details from the drop-down menu.
-In the pop-up screen you can change the 'Who can view' option to 'Everyone'.
+It is recommended that lists be set to All students at the institution as this allows more accurate usage statistics to be captured, however, you might prefer to create a public list.
+To change the privacy setting, click the three dots menu and then select Unpublish list from the drop-down menu.
+You can then publish the list again and select the option 'Anyone'.

 All ORLO lists must adhere to either the departmental or tutorial naming convention, which are outlined in the PDF guides below.
+A new addition to this convention following the move to Leganto is the requirement to add the year of study to the suffix.
+For an Academic Year course, use AYxx-xx; for a Calendar Year course use CYxx.

 The list of all existing departmental and college codes is on the Key Contacts page of this LibGuide.
 If your department or college is new to ORLO and so there is currently no suitable code for you yet, please email orlo@bodleian.ox.ac.uk.